Open-Transactions/protocol-docs/spec/SectionFormat.md

 A signature section is defined by a section whose type specifier ends with `SIGNATURE`.

-Signature sections are terminated the _section end marker_:
+Signature sections are terminated by the _section end marker_:
 `-----END $type -----`

 #### Sample Signed Message